Franco-yvr/Name_Directory/README.md

 Next: Exceptions (add exception on profile -> name cannot be null)
       Figure out how to display the results list made by searchResult Implement a main
+      implement the test for json
+      install try catch for all exceptions intalled in the program

 Longer term:Learn JSON file